 We operate a bulky waste collection service for larger household items for which there is a charge, please see our bulky waste collection page for more details.

 What if I don’t want a wheeled bin?

 Unless there are genuine reasons for not being able to have wheeled bins, such as access problems or storage space, you will be asked to use bins for disposal of your waste and recycling.

 We operate a paid-for garden waste collection service

-An annual charge of £40 per green bin entitles eligible domestic households regular collection of green/garden waste via a standard size wheelie bin.
+Domestic households can subscribe to a regular collection of green/garden waste via a standard size wheelie bin.
 A sticker is supplied to identify subscribed green bins and the annual service year runs from 1 April until 31 March each year.

 Find out more about green waste collections